 Many state and local taxes in Washington are based on consumption expenditures.
 Thus, revenues are dependent upon price changes, and inflation can have a direct influence upon collections.
 Population growth is also a major factor, but the rate of increase in tax collections typically exceeds the rate of population growth.
-Therefore, per capita taxes usually increase from year to year.
-Fiscal 1999 was no exception, and Washington's per capita tax burden increased by 3.6 percent.
+Therefore, per capita taxes usually increase from year to year, and fiscal year 2004 was no exception.

 Two factors influence the tax burden calculation in relation to income: the amount of state/local tax collections and the rate of growth in state personal income.
 Often the income statistic, which is the denominator of the calculation, is a more significant variable than the tax figure which tends to fluctuate less dramatically.
-The state's tax burden ranking is dependent upon not only changes in Washington, but also in the other states.
+As note above, the state's tax burden ranking is dependent upon not only changes in Washington, but also in the other states.